Editor’s note: This article originally ran August 17, 2020, and was updated September 27, 2022.

-If you’re struggling with these issues, a type of counseling called cognitive behavioral therapy (CBT) can help you manage uncertainty to feel better in the short run, Dr. Schiller says, and to examine what you want in life and how to get it in the long run.
+If you’re struggling with mental health issues, a type of counseling called cognitive behavioral therapy (CBT) can help you manage uncertainty to feel better in the short run, Dr. Schiller says, and to examine what you want in life and how to navigate these barriers in the long run.

 What Is CBT?

 CBT is a form of psychological treatment that is effective for a range of issues, including depression, anxiety disorders, trauma, insomnia, substance abuse, marital problems and eating disorders.

 It is based on the idea that psychological problems at least partly stem from unhelpful ways of thinking and learned patterns of behavior, and that people can learn better ways of coping.

 CBT uses talk therapy guided by a trained therapist to help a person change thinking and behavior patterns.
 This can include using problem-solving skills to cope with difficult situations and identifying cognitive distortions.
 Cognitive distortions are ways of thinking that feel true or instinctive but often are unrealistic and detrimental.
 They include:

 - All-or-nothing thinking: Seeing things in extremes—as either good or bad, perfection or failure

 - Overgeneralization: A single negative event is viewed as a never-ending pattern of defeat

 - Disqualifying the positive: Taking a good event, such as a positive work review, and saying it isn’t real or doesn’t really count

 - Jumping to conclusions: Can include “mind-reading,” or assuming you know what someone is thinking, and “fortunetelling,” or believing that bad feelings about the future are established facts